Need help with the NCLEX-PN Exam?

 • The test will ask you the generic names of a drug, so focus on learning those rather than brand names.

 • You may have to guess at some answers because you cannot get the next question until you have selected an answer to the current one.
 Just be careful not to randomly guess.
 Read carefully and try to make an informed choice.
-Remember that the computer is assessing each answer to determine your ability, for scoring purposes.
+Remember that the computer assesses each answer to determine your ability for scoring purposes.

 How much time is allowed?

 You have 5 hours to complete the questions given to you.
-There is an optional 10-minute break after the first two hours and another break available 90 minutes after that, both of which count toward the 5 hours, as do a tutorial and sample questions.
-There is no time limit placed on answering individual questions.
+There are optional break opportunities, but both count toward the 5-hour testing limit, as do a tutorial and sample questions.
+There is no time limit placed on answering each individual question, so you’ll need to monitor how much time you spend on each.

 Shooting star